TadiT7/treble_experimentations_wiki/Nokia-1.md

 - What doesn't work or work improperly (TL;DR): Sensors, GPS (Android 9), Camera, FM Radio, Storage, SIM and Built-in GMS (Android 8.1 builds), Adaptive brightness.

 ## Screen Brightness
-- No adaptive brightness
+- No adaptive brightness (Unless there's a layer allows system enable it.)

 ## Sensors
-- Can't detect any thermal sensors (example: battery's temp, battery's voltage).
+- Can't detect any thermal sensors (Example: battery's temp, battery's voltage).

 ## GPS (Android 9 only):
 - No GPS signal.
 But does when Wi-Fi and Mobile data supports it.

 ## Camera
 - Theoretically works perfectly.
-- Unoptimized Camera2 app (Only behaves like that with version since Android 5.0 redesign).
+- ROM lacks Camera2 API permissions.
 Which leads to low-lighting on both front and back camera.
 Installing Stock ROM's Camera app might help but it won't save pics.
-- Camera app from Android 4.x will fix everything.
+- Google Camera app from Android 4.x will fix everything.
+Even the 2.7 version.

 ## Wi-Fi (Android 9):
--  Tethering doesn't work.
+-  Tethering won't work (If you install OpenGapps).

 ## Storage:
 - Files app will crash if you trying to show Internal storage.
 If you made it crashed constantly.
 Clean up the app data will do the trick.